Data Synchronization

 or --check-all

-to perform byte stream comparison between SRC and DST.
+to perform byte-by-byte comparison between the source and the destination.

 .